 Bring to the Testing Center:

-You’re now ready to take your New Jersey real estate license exam.
-You have one year from the end of your prelicense course to apply for and take the exam.
-You can take the exam either remotely or in person at one of the PSI Services testing centers across New Jersey.
-Start by scheduling your exam online through PSI Services.
-Once at your exam testing site, you’ll need to answer screening questions to determine if you have any criminal history or if you’ve held any other real estate licenses.
+Once you complete your prelicensing education, you may schedule your license exam.
+You have one year from the end of your prelicensing course to apply for and take the exam.
+You can take the test either remotely from home or in person at one of these PSI testing locations across New Jersey:

 Once you’ve scheduled your exam, all that’s left to do is study so you feel prepared on exam day.
 We recommend reviewing your prelicensing course materials to pinpoint your strengths and weaknesses.
 If you could use more help studying, we suggest investing in an exam prep package.
-There’s no better way to increase your chances of passing your license exam the first time, since exam prep offers useful study tools that target the materials you’ll need to learn for the New Jersey real estate licensure exam.
+There’s no better way to increase your chances of passing the first time than getting useful study tools that target the lessons you’ll need to focus on.

 Related Article